marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 The big picture
 ---------------

-Once yout VM is in the "running" state you access it through ssh with a default username (more on that later) and your private key.
+Once your VM is in the "running" state you access it through ssh with a default username (more on that later) and your private key.

 There are three possible scenarios:

--  You are a INFN user, so you might have access to the internal INFN network.
-   From there you can contact directly your VM on a network like 10.64.x.y
+-  You are a INFN user, so you might have access to the internal INFN network: from there you can contact directly your VM on a network like 10.64.x.y;

 -  You don't have such access or you are connecting from outside such network: you must access a "gate" machine first and then access the VM;